Antonio Fuoco

 Antonio Fuoco (born 20 May 1996) is an Italian racing driver who is currently competing in the FIA World Endurance Championship for Ferrari AF Corse in the Ferrari 499P.
-He also serves as a development driver for the Scuderia Ferrari Formula One team and is a junior driver for the Competizione GT.
+He also serves as a development driver for the Scuderia Ferrari Formula One team and is a factory driver for the Competizione GT.
 He is a former member of the Ferrari Driver Academy.
+Fuoco won the 2024 24 Hours of Le Mans alongside Miguel Molina and Nicklas Nielsen.

 Career

 Karting

 Born in Cariati, Fuoco debuted in karting at the age of four and raced in various European championships, working his way up from the junior ranks to progress through to the KF2 category by 2012, when he finished third in WSK Euro Series and fourth in the CIK-FIA European KF2 Championship.

 Formula Renault

 In 2013, Fuoco graduated to single-seaters, racing in the newly launched Formula Renault 2.0 Alps series for Prema Junior.
 He won races at Vallelunga, Imola, Monza and Mugello and amassed another three podiums.
 He also competed in a round of the Eurocup Formula Renault 2.0 championship with the team, at Spa-Francorchamps.